pwillard/CBASIC/manual.md

 0007 REM The program uses a string array to store the entire 0008 REM contents of a disk track for each read/write sequence.
-0009 REM You could use the BASE & DIM statements to put the 0010 REM track buffer array anywhere in memory that doesnREMt 0011 REM cause a conflict.
+0009 REM You could use the BASE & DIM statements to put the 0010 REM track buffer array anywhere in memory that doesn't 0011 REM cause a conflict.
 0012 REM
 0015 DIM A$(36,128):REM Setup string ARRAY for Track buffer